 If you're giving a presentation, you're probably already planning to rehearse it a few times.
 But are you rehearsing it right?
 Don't just read your notes to yourself over and over - try to make rehearsal as close to the real thing as possible.
 For example, if you plan on standing in front of a whiteboard to deliver it, practice that way.

 New Employee Training Checklist:

 - Test training trends such as on-demand and gamification to see if they work for your company.

 - Review your overall training strategy - be sure your goals and resources are aligned.

 - Make training hands-on, interesting and divide it into digestible chunks.

 - Don't make employees afraid to fail or let training purposes be ambiguous.

 - Do give the feedback and assume they want to learn.

-- Presenting?
-Get prepared, do ice breakers, add visuals to your presentation, an rehearse it the way you'll deliver it.
+- Get prepared, do ice breakers, add visuals to your presentation, and rehearse the delivery.